Chaste/Chaste.github.io/site/content/projects/ap-predict/_index.md

 ### Installation

-**N.B.** you don't need to do any of the below to use the [web portal version of ApPredict](https://chaste.cs.ox.ac.uk/ActionPotential/).
+**N.B.** you don't need to do any of the below to use the free [web portal version of ApPredict](https://chaste.cs.ox.ac.uk/ActionPotential/).

 #### Pre-requisites